MarkFongAU/react-pubgstats/README.md

 Pubgstats is a website that displays player's stats from Player's Unknown Battleground.
-The project is build with ReactJS and the API originates from [PUBG op.gg](https://pubg.op.gg/).
+The project is build with Express Node Backend + React Frontend + Material UI framework and the API originates from [PUBG op.gg](https://pubg.op.gg/).

 To run the application, open 2 terminals, the first one run `npm install` and `node server` to start the NodeJS server.